-Fees: All fees, including registration and activity fees, must be paid by July 1st unless otherwise specified by the principal.
-All fees including application, registration, material/activity, book feee, supply box fee, etc. are nonrefundable.
+Fees: All fees, including registration and activity fees, book fee, etc., must be paid by July 1st unless otherwise specified by the principal.
+All fees are nonrefundable.

 Textbooks: New books must be paid for when fees are paid and will be given to the child on the first day of school.
 Textbooks, either print or electronic, will be issued to or purchased by all enrolled students.
-Students will reimburse the school for loss or damage to textbooks or electronic equipment.
+Students will reimburse the school for loss of or damage to textbooks or electronic equipment.